dumrauf/aws_log_bucket/README.md

 ### Why's the Bucket Not Emptied Before It's Destroyed?

 The `force_destroy` option is deliberately set to `false` in order to avoid accidental deletion of the contents when running `terraform destroy`.
 It's essentially a safety net.
 Feel free to change it and use it at your own risk.

+## AWS Logging Overview

+For a detailed overview of AWS Logging, see the excellent article on [https://logmatic.io/blog/everything-you-need-to-know-about-aws-logging/](https://logmatic.io/blog/everything-you-need-to-know-about-aws-logging/).